 The elements of the financial statements should be no different for the public sector and not-for-profit organizations.
 The taxpayers, donors, boards of trustees, owners, or users should be made aware of how the assets are being used, maintained, or replaced over time and their relative value using the same measures required in the private sector.
 By using these same measures the legislators, boards of trustees, and all others who provide resources to higher education have a common basis for comparison that are acceptable and credible within the financial community.
-Until now, the public sector and not-for-profit organizations were not required to report depreciation in their financial stateobjectives of general purpose external financial reporting by not-for-profit organizations was recognized at the time.
-In December 1980, FASB Concepts Statement Number 4, "Objectives of Financial Reporting by Nonbusiness Organizations." was made available for public comment.
+Until now, the public sector and not-for-profit organizations were not required to report depreciation in their financial statehe introduction of depreciation into higher education via the Financial Accounting Standards Board is as welcome as spring in northern Michigan.
+While the methodology of depreciation has been around for quite a while, requiring the recognition of depreciation in the financial statements is long overdue.
+I realize that a difference of opinion exists within NACUBO as to whether or not depreobjectives of general purpose external financial reporting by not-for-profit organizations was recognized at the time.
+In December 1980, FASB Concepts Statement Number 4, "Objectives of Financial Reporting by Nonbusiness Organizations," was made available for public comment.
 The Statement expressed concern about inconsistencies in financial reporting, particularly in the area of depreciation.